How to Score a 5 in AP Calculus AB and BC: Comprehensive Guide

 Tests for convergence

-Focus on understanding why formulas work, not just memorizing them.
+It is essential to focus on understanding why formulas work, not just memorizing them.

 Step 2: Practice With FRQs Daily

 The FRQ section makes up 50 percent of the score and requires clear reasoning.
+To score a 5:

 Practice at least one FRQ per day